na-na-hi/renget/archive/memory-guide.md

 	`The story so far:`
 	Then hit generate.

+!!! warning AI keep generating non-fiction in story?
+    You will need some prose first, try typing some beginning words, or only use ATTG for a few generations.

 ####learn more

 ==Each block is meant to be used together, like `[ Tags: 4chan; Genre: Comedy ]` not `[ Tags: 4chan]` `[ Genre: Comedy ]`==